ManiacalManufacturer/sneedov/README.md

 # Sneedov

-Sneedov is a Telegram bot made with the Teloxide crate.
+Sneedov is a Markov chain Telegram bot made with the Teloxide crate.

 ## Installation guide